kiegroup/optaplanner-website/community/DroolsPlannerRenamed.md

 * The license remains unchanged (Apache Software License 2.0).
 It's still the same open source license.

-* Red Hat will even offer support subscriptions for OptaPlanner as part of its [BRMS](http://www.redhat.com/products/jbossenterprisemiddleware/business-rules/) offering.
+* Red Hat is considering support subscriptions offerings for OptaPlanner as part of its [BRMS](http://www.redhat.com/products/jbossenterprisemiddleware/business-rules/) and BPM platforms.

-    * For BRMS 6.0, OptaPlanner will be available as a *tech preview*.
+    * A *Tech Preview* of OptaPlanner is targeted for BRMS 6.0.

 ## What has changed?